Hermes (missile): Development

 Development of the Hermes by the KBP Instrument Design Bureau started in the 1990s.
 The missile bears a striking resemblance to the 57E6 used by the Pantsir missile system, and it is probably a derivative of this model.
 The Hermes-A variant was trialed in 2003.
 The series production of the Hermes was meant to start in 2011-2012, but this did not happen, as the development process was stopped for several years.
 In 2016, it was announced that the Hermes missile would be tested in live conditions in Syria.
 However, nothing indicates that this actually happened.
 But in the late 2010s, a series of announcements signaled a renewed interest in the missile, following experience from the Russian military intervention in the Syrian civil war showing the need for more high-precision armaments.

 Description

 The Hermes system features a multistage rocket missile with a high-powered booster.
 Two booster diameters are available, 170 and 210 mm.
-It has fire-and-forget capability, and uses inertial and/or radio-command guidance for the cruise phase, and semi-active laser guidance for the terminal phase.
+It uses inertial and/or radio-command guidance for the cruise phase, and semi-active laser guidance for the terminal phase.
 Radar and infrared homing are also talked about.
 The Hermes is designed to engage a great variety of targets, including armoured vehicles, fortifications of various types, small naval surface targets, artillery positions, slow-flying air targets, and others.
 It can be fired single or in volleys at ranges of up to 100 km and can track and destroy over-the-horizon targets.